Mastering Robot Manipulation with Multimodal Prompts through Pretraining and Multi-task Fine-tuning: Experimental Results on VIMA-BENCH

-\textbf{Model \& Data Scalability} \autoref{fig:ablate_data_model_size} illustrates the performance of our methods in relation to variations in model and data size.
+\textbf{Model \& Data Scalability}. \autoref{fig:ablate_data_model_size} illustrates the performance of our methods in relation to variations in model and data size.
 As the model size is scaled from 2M to 92M, we maintain a constant prompt encoder and exclude it from the parameter count, adhering to VIMA practices.
 Conversely, while adjusting the data size, the model remains fixed at 92M, and performance is evaluated using 10\%, 50\%, and 100\% of the data available in VIMA-BENCH.
 Notably, the enhancements derived from our pretraining remain evident in low parameter regime.
 Additionally, a larger dataset correspondingly amplifies the performance gains achieved through our pretraining techniques.

-\subsection{Evaluating the in-context learning ability}
+\section{Evaluating the In-context Learning Ability}

-~ Previous experiments already demonstrate the superior generalizability of our methods on L1, L2 and L3, which differs from the training tasks in object placement, combination and types.
+Previous experiments in Sec. \ref{sec:exp} already demonstrate the superior generalizability of our methods on L1, L2 and L3, which differs from the training tasks in object placement, combination and types.
 When exposed to novel tasks from L4, we expect our framework imbues the agent with a human-like intuition to learn from in-context examples.
 This expectation holds even if none of the training tasks explicitly present few-shot demonstrations within their prompts.

-To access this capability, we modify the original VIMA-BENCH by carefully constructing a new set of L4 tasks, ensuring each of the L4 tasks contain in-context examples in the prompt.
+To access whether our model can effectively utilize in-context examples to tackle novel tasks, we modify the original VIMA-BENCH by carefully constructing a new set of L4 tasks, ensuring each of the L4 tasks contain in-context examples in the prompt.
 Specifically, we hold out \emph{Twist} and \emph{Follow Order} from the training tasks, combining them with \emph{Follow Motion} to form the new L4 task suites.
 The first row of \autoref{fig:vima-tasks} showcases samples from these designated tasks.

 As L4 tasks contain novel scenes/objects that does not exist in the training data, we leverage data augmentation during pretraining phase to improve model generalizability.
 Additionally, we propose \emph{Modified FT} that randomly replace the object image in the prompt with text description provided by the VIMA-BENCH during multi-task finetuning.
 At inference time, we edit the prompt of \emph{Twist} and \emph{Follow Order} to make them closer to the pretraining prompt without adding extra task information.
 Appendix~\ref{sec:appen-in-context-exp} provides detailed experiment setup.